Does DINOv3 Set a New Medical Vision Standard? Benchmarking 2D and 3D Classification, Segmentation, and Registration: Motivation

 \section{Motivation}

-The paradigm of large-scale modeling, exemplified by Large Language Models (LLMs) \cite{OpenAI2022ChatGPT}, has demonstrated that immense knowledge can be learned from vast, unannotated corpora through self-supervised objectives, leading to impressive scaling laws \cite{kaplan2020scaling}.
+Foundation models, exemplified by Large Language Models (LLMs) \cite{OpenAI2022ChatGPT}, have demonstrated that immense knowledge can be learned from vast, unannotated corpora through self-supervised objectives, leading to impressive scaling laws \cite{kaplan2020scaling}.
 While this principle has been extended to and often assumed in computer vision, a definitive answer on scaling laws for visual pre-training has been more elusive \cite{alabdulmohsin2022revisiting,xie2023data,el2024scalable}.
 Recent works have questioned traditional scaling limits, but their evaluation was often focused on narrower tasks \cite{pan2025beyond, pan2025medvlm,fan2025scaling}, leaving their general-purpose capabilities less explored.
 The DINO series \cite{dinov2,caron2021emerging,dinov3}, in contrast, has been instrumental in showing that self-supervised learning (SSL) can produce emergent visual representations of remarkable quality.
 Most recently, DINOv3 \cite{dinov3} has pushed this frontier by scaling the visual encoder up to a 7B parameter scale on 1.7B images, demonstrating unprecedented generalization and strong performance across a wide range of visual tasks.